Byzanteam/coloured_flow/README.md

 - Support for various data types (colours) and expressions
 - Execute workflows with concurrency and complex logic
 - Integration with Ecto for persistence
-- Generate documentation with ExDoc
-- Example usage with Kino for interactive visualizations

 ## Installation